disk91/WioLoRaWANFieldTester/board/README.md

 - European PCB maker where the board can be accessed : [Aisler](https://aisler.net/p/MXYVQSVT)
 - North American PCB maker the board can be accessed : [OshPark](https://oshpark.com/shared_projects/1TNqhC7U)

+**comming soon: kit with all the components to be assembled.
+I'll update with link**

 # BOM

 ## LoRaWan only version